Support Us Button Widget

 Table of Contents

-It’s graduation season, which means a lot of caps and gowns floating around town for photo ops.
+It’s graduation season, which means there are a lot of caps and gowns floating around town for photo ops.

-If you haven’t taken graduation photos yet (we get it, we’d rather you procrastinate on this than studying for finals), we’ve rounded up some of the best spots around the city to take photos — no matter where you’re graduating from.
+If you’re still looking for that perfect backdrop for your graduation photos, we’ve rounded up some of the best spots around the city to take photos — no matter where you’re graduating from.

 Pro tip: If you’re planning to take photos on business property, be sure to get permission before striking a pose.